 Out-of-network ATM withdrawals may also incur fees.
 To avoid paying extra, use the Albert app to locate your nearest free ATM.

 Instant is Albert’s answer to overdraft fees.
-With many racking huge overdraft fees, having a way to prevent them can save you a lot of money – while still being able to cover emergency costs if you’re short on cash.
+Many banks charge excessive overdraft fees, so having a way to prevent them can save you a lot of money – while still being able to cover emergency costs if you’re short on cash.

 As the name suggests, you can have the funds instantly for a small fee.
 The cash advance is free if you don’t mind waiting two to three business days.